iqbal-arif/C-/Doc/Questions.md

     Correct!
 The do-while will allow the developer to check each entry by the user until they enter the special keyboard combination to exit.

+5. A developer needs to iterate through an array of items.
+The number of items in the array is unknown.
+The code inside the iteration code block examines each item sequentially to select an item that matches specified criteria.
+The index number of the selected array element is not important.
+The selected item is referenced multiple times within the code block.
+Which type of iteration statement is best suited for this scenario?

+    1. foreach

+    Correct!
+It's possible to use any of these iteration types for the conditions described, but a foreach is best suited for this scenario.
+The foreach is easy to implement when the number of array elements is unknown.
+The foreach is a good choice when the index number of the selected array element isn't important.
+The foreach might run faster when the selected item is used multiple times within the code block.

+    2. for

+    3. while

+6. A developer needs to capture a list of items from the user.
+The user will enter the keyboard combination ctrl + Esc to exit.
+Which is the best iteration statement for this purpose?

+    1. foreach

+    2. do-while

+    Correct!
+The do-while will allow the code to check each entry by the user until they enter the special keyboard combination to exit.

+    3. while

+7. A developer needs to iterate through an array of items to find one that matches a certain criteria.
+Which is the best iteration statement for this purpose?

+    1. foreach

+    2. for

+    3. while

+8. When is it appropriate to use a switch-case construct rather than a if-elseif-else construct?

+    1. A switch-case construct is appropriate when more than 2-3 else if code blocks are required.

+    Correct!
+When more than 2-3 else if code blocks are required, the code can become difficult to read, and the switch-case construct is preferable

+    2. A switch-case construct is appropriate when the number of case patterns is small.

+    3. A switch-case construct is appropriate when the selection statement is inside a loop.

+9. Why should a developer choose a for statement rather than a foreach statement when processing the contents of a multidimensional array?

+    1. for statements do a better job of examining each array item separately.

+    2. foreach statements do a better job of examining each array item separately.

+    3. for statements enable a developer to treat array dimensions separately.

+    Correct!
+When their code is processing the contents of a multidimensional array, a developer often wants to iterate through the array dimensions separately.
+The for statement provides better support for processing array dimensions separately.

+10. Why is it important to scope a variable at its lowest necessary level?

+    1. It ensures that a variable that's declared outside of a code block, can be accessed inside the code block before it's been assigned a value.

+    2. It ensures that application resources and the security footprint are kept small.

+    Correct.
+Keeping variables scoped at the lowest necessary level enables better resource management and helps to minimize the attack profile of the application.

+    3. It ensures that a variable can be accessed within the lowest level code branches of an application.